-Immediately after graduating UC Davis in 1980 with a B.S. degree in Fermentation Science she went to work for Justin Meyer at Franciscan Vineyards and Silver Oak Cellars.
+Immediately after graduating UC Davis in 1980 with a B.S. degree in Fermentation Science, Heidi went to work for Justin Meyer at Franciscan Vineyards and Silver Oak Cellars.

 The image of the coin on the label is the perfect tribute to both Bo and Heidi’s interests and accomplishments.
 During a trip to visit their daughter Chelsea who was in Northern France at the time, they stopped in Austria and visited the Leopold Museum in Vienna which contains an impressive collection of ancient coins.
 They had an idea of the coin image for their label prior to this museum visit but it was here they saw it in real life.

-Like with Heidi’s own wine production, La Sirena, refreshingly there is no wine club or allocation for the Barrett & Barrett Wine.
+Similar to Heidi’s other wine brand, La Sirena, refreshingly there is no wine club or allocation for the Barrett & Barrett Wine.
 The wine is available as a three-pack, six-pack or in magnum format (hand signed by Heidi).
 When the wines are released, they are available on a first come, first serve basis.
-Usually production is in the range of 300 cases each vintage.
+Typically, production is in the range of 300 cases each vintage.

 Private tastings can be arranged for serious wine enthusiasts, hosted by a member of the La Sirena hospitality team at a cave winery located just south of Calistoga (a property that allows several producers to make their wine on site).

 For more information, to schedule a tasting and pr to join their mailing list, visit: www.barrettwines.com